yukunchen113/website/README.md

     - perhaps this: https://dev.to/bathrobe/creating-a-diy-digital-garden-with-obsidian-and-gatsby-378e

 # Bugs:
+- plant hover overshadows part of neural net
-- circle cut off on long posts eg. mobile -> about-me -> scroll down
+- RESOLVED: circle cut off on long posts eg. mobile -> about-me -> scroll down
+    - bigger circle
-- mobile refresh has sidebar
+- RESOLVED: mobile refresh has sidebar
     - this is because window width is initialized as undefined
         - if we set it initialized to window.innerWidth it works fine
         - however, we can't do this because of SSR
+        - to solve this, force rerender by returning null as the app on SSR
+            - this is a place to be optimized in the future - only force the places that need to be forced
-- refresh unselects all nav headers
+- RESOLVED: refresh unselects all nav headers

-- plant hover overshadows part of neural net
+    - headers didn't detect if pages ended with / as it used === so now, using .startsWith to contain all forms.
 - RESOLVED: on change of mobile size, parts of hero design will remain hidden
     - used CSS opacity control
 - RESOLVED: if intro animation is disrupted, then some text remains hidden.